 Can anyone make an appointment?

 Yes.
 Our audiology clinic is public and is open to anyone and everyone who wishes to be a patient.

 We offer several convenient options to make scheduling an appointment simple and easy.
-You may call the clinic during regular business hours at 480.265.8067.
-You can also email your appointment request by using the ‘Contact Us’ form on this site.
+You may call the clinic during regular business hours.

 We offer a full range of audiologic services both diagnostic and rehabilitative.
 We also dispense a full line of hearing aids and assistive listening devices (ALDs).
-Additionally, we offer some services that many private facilities may not provide such as auditory processing testing, advanced vestibular diagnostics, canalith repositioning treatments for BPPV and aural rehabilitation.
-You can learn more about all the services offered at the AFA Institute by viewing the scope document under the ‘For Physician’s’ tab.
+Additionally, we offer some services that many private facilities may not provide such as auditory processing testing, advanced vestibular diagnostics, and canalith repositioning treatments for BPPV.

 Because we are university-affiliated, our private-pay fees are very reasonable.
 Everyone is welcome at our clinics and there are no income qualifications necessary to take advantage of our services.
 Specific fees for services will be explained to you before you receive testing or treatment.

 Proper audiologic care is everyone's right.
 Our audiologists are trained, equipped, and capable of providing services to the special needs or disabled patient.